OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 In the Layer List, right click* on the layer name.
 This will show a pop-up menu.
 Go to the [Style] menu entry and then choose [Change Styles...].
-The Change Styles dialog has five (5) tabs that allow you to change how the layer is displayed in the Layer View.
+The Change Styles dialog has five (5) tabs that allow you to change how the layer is displayed in the Map View.
 This includes changing the stroke color, the fill color, line style and line thickness, transparency, adding labels, and determining at which maximum and minimum scales the layer is displayed at.

-* MacOSX users press the :guilabel:`Apple` key to access this menu.
+* MacOSX users press the :guilabel:`Ctrl` key to access this menu.

 .. image:: ../../images/screenshots/1024x768/openjump_ss_03.png
    :scale: 55